b-lukaszuk/BS_wJ_eng/contents/recursion.md

 inputs like `recFactorial(3)` in your head (similarly to `recSum` from
 @sec:recursion_problem).

-To get you a better feel of recursion in Julia, here are two other equivalent implementations of `recFactorial`.
+To get you a better feel for recursion in Julia, here are two other equivalent implementations of `recFactorial`.

 ```jl